icopy-site/awesome-cn/docs/awesome/awesome-learn-gamedev.md

 [Math for Game Programmers](https://gamemath.com/book/intro.html) - A free book on math for game programmers.

+[A Pragmatic Approach to Optimizing CPU Performance](https://larstofus.com/2024/10/19/a-pragmatic-approach-to-optimizing-cpu-performance/) 🟪 - Solid introductory advice for making code run fast.
+See also: [How to Build an Optimization Toolbox](https://larstofus.com/2024/12/30/how-to-build-an-optimization-toolbox/), an introduction to profiling tools, broken down by categories of purpose.

 [Mature Optimization](https://carlos.bueno.org/optimization/) - A free book on structuring code for performance, as well as testing large systems.